-A student is responsible for upholding and following all applicable codes of conduct, including the IUPUI Student Code and SPEA's policy on classroom etiquette and disorderly conduct, and for obeying all applicable policies and procedures and all local, state, and federal laws.
-A student is responsible for facilitating the learning process, attending class regularly, completing class assignments, and coming to class prepared.
+A student is responsible for upholding and following all applicable codes of conduct, including the IUPUI Student Code and O'Neill's policy on classroom etiquette and disorderly conduct, and for obeying all applicable policies and procedures and all local, state, and federal laws, A student is responsible for facilitating the learning process. attending class regularly, completing class assignments, and coming to class prepared.
 In addition, a student is responsible for planning his or her own academic program, planning class schedules, and for meeting the requirements for his or her degree or certificate programs.
 Faculty and academic advisors are available to assist students in meeting this responsibility.
 A student is responsible for maintaining and regularly monitoring his or her university accounts, including e-mail and bursar accounts.
 A student is responsible for using university property and facilities in the pursuit of his or her education, while being mindful of the rights of others to do the same.
 A student is responsible for upholding and maintaining academic and professional honesty and integrity.

-More information can be found on the O'Neill-IUPUI bulletin website at http://bulletin.iupui.edu/.
+More information can be found on the O'Neill-IUPUI bulletin website at https://bulletins.iu.edu/iupui/2022-2023/schools/oneill-spea/policies/undergraduate.shtm.

+School Standards

-School Standards Academic Integrity
+Academic Integrity